The Monte Carlo method#

 angle = random.uniform(0, math.pi / 2)

-# Calculate the endpoints of the needle
+# calculate the endpoints of the needle

 x0 = mid_point_x - (needle_length / 2) * math.cos(angle)